-If all else fail, bring your own meal!
+If all else fails, bring your own meal!
 It is rude and inappropriate to bring your own meal to a restaurant but you can pack a picnic with breads, cheese, spreads, fruits and some wine or smoothies for a relaxing stop en-route.
-If you spent the dough the previous night on dinner and there were leftovers, ask for them to be packed and store in the hotel fridge.
-Makes for a quick cold yet better than your average store bought cheese sandwich.
+If you spent the dough the previous night on dinner and there were leftovers, ask for them to be packed and store it in the hotel fridge.
+Makes for a quick cold yet better than your average store-bought cheese sandwich.

 Eat around the sides